buildpacks/rfcs/text/0000-offline-buildpackages.md

 When asset caches are added to a build/builder we need to verify the following:
-  - The asset is not excluded through a `asset.toml` file passed to `pack build`.
+  - The asset is not excluded through a `asset-cache.toml` file passed to `pack build`.
   - If two assets provide the same `/cnb/assets/<asset-digest>` these two files must have identical contents.
 Decisions about rewriting these layers to optimize space are left to the platform.

 When creating a builder with asset caches:
-  - Asset cache layers should be the final k layers in the builder.
-These should be ordered by `diff-ID`.
   - If any asset layer is a superset of another, only the superset layer is included in the builder.
   - builders have a `io.buildpacks.buildpack.assets` Label containing entries for every asset included in the builder.

 ### `lifecycle` changes
-The platform should now provide a `CNB_ASSETS` environment variable to the `build` and `detect phases`.
+Builders should now provide a `CNB_ASSETS` environment variable to the `build` phase`.
 This provides a standard variable buildpacks may use when looking up assets.
 The value of `CNB_ASSETS` will default to `/cnb/assets`.

 ### Platform container setup